Spring Boot 4 with Virtual Threads and Structured Concurrency: Production Migration Guide

 Performance benchmarks for virtual threads

-Virtual threads deliver 5-10x throughput improvement in typical Spring Boot workloads
+Virtual threads deliver large throughput gains specifically on I/O-bound Spring Boot workloads

 Migration Pitfalls and Thread Pinning

-While virtual threads dramatically improve concurrency, certain patterns can cause thread pinning — where a virtual thread cannot be unmounted from its carrier thread.
+While virtual threads dramatically improve concurrency, certain patterns cause thread pinning — where a virtual thread cannot be unmounted from its carrier.
 Synchronized blocks and native methods are the primary culprits.
-Additionally, some JDBC drivers and connection pools may not be fully compatible with virtual threads.
-Therefore, testing and profiling are essential during migration.
+Additionally, some older JDBC drivers and connection pools predate Loom and may not unmount cleanly.
+Therefore, profiling for pinning is an essential migration step rather than an optional one.

 public class LegacyService {